conoro/hugo.conoroneill.net/content/three-ways-to-build-go-14-binaries-for-mips32-onion-omega-golang.md

 docker run -t -i conoro/go-mips32:v1 /bin/sh
 ```

-(Note v2 has some problems I need to fix so you'll need to manually install openssh and git)
+(Note v2 has some problems I need to fix so you'll need to manually install openssh and git on v1)

 * You'll now be at a Linux prompt and you can type:   _go version_
 * Then create a Hello World using:    _vi helloworld.go_